billstclair/elm-oauth-middleware/README.md

 It implements a web server, which runs in [Node.js](https://nodejs.org/en/), and behaves as a redirect server for the grant flow.
 It can be configured to operate as redirect server for a number of different applications served from a number of different hosts.

+# CORS

+There are [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues any time a web client communicates with a host other than the one that supplied its HTML.
+The OAuth providers I've tried all handle this properly, but if you successfully get a token, and then receive a `NetworkError` when you try to do a REST request, there may be a CORS problem, and you'll have to either convince the service provider to fix it, or move your code to the server.

+You can verify this in the `Network` tab of your web browser's developer tools.
+There will be an `OPTIONS` request, and the `Response Headers` will be missing one or more of (matching) `access-control-allow-methods`, `access-control-allow-origin`, or `access-control-allow-headers: authorization`.

 # Development

 During development, it's nice to be able to use your local machine for the client code, but still let the server get access tokens.
-You can do this by inventing a non-existent domain (anything you never use on the real web), and adding it to `/etc/hosts`
+You can do this by inventing a non-existent domain (anything you never use on the real web), and adding it to `/etc/hosts`:

     127.0.0.1 oauth-client-dev.com